High-Yield Savings Accounts Explained: How to Earn More on Your Cash in 2026

 By Sahil Mehta | Senior International Financial CorrespondentFebruary 4, 2026 At 7:00 a.m.
 Eastern yesterday, trading desks from New York to London lit up.
 Coffee cups were abandoned.
 Screens flashed red and green.
 Algorithms recalibrated in milliseconds.
 The breaking news came from Frankfurt.
 The European Central Bank, facing a deepening regional recession, cut interest rates … Read more

-Simple Budgeting System for Americans Who Hate Spreadsheets
+Simple Budgeting for Americans Who Hate Spreadsheets

 A Practical 2026 Guide to Managing Money Without Tracking Every Dollar By Sahil Mehta | Senior Personal Finance ContributorUpdated: February 4, 2026 On most Sunday nights, Emily tells herself she’ll “finally get serious” about her finances.
 She opens her laptop.
 Pulls up the budgeting file she created in January.
 Scrolls through rows of color-coded numbers. … Read more